MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/introduction.md

 - *Language model* - A binary grammar file built to support academic related queries using [KES](#knowledge-exploration-service).
 The grammar file is a SRGS based language model to support the natural language query processing provided by the MAKES Interpret method.

 - *Management tools* - Includes tools that help users customize MAKES and deploy instances to Azure.
+See the [Command Line Tool documentation](reference-makes-command-line-tool.md) for more details.

 ## MAKES Architecture